 Remission A period in which the symptoms of a disease are absent.
 Remission differs from the concept of "cure" in that the disease can return.
-The term "cure" signifies that the treated condition or disorder is permanently gone, never to return in the individual who received treatment.
+The term "cure" signifies that the treated condition or disorder is permanently gone, and will never reoccur in the individual who received treatment.